campbio/Manuscripts/Celda/Readme.md

 ## How to regenerate the results

 Since the R objects required for each step have already been stored in the Data folder, all R scripts can be run separatelly in a orderless fashion.
-If you want to regenerate the results without the use of pre-generated R objects, try execute the scripts in this order:
+If you want to regenerate the results without the use of pre-generated R objects, try executing the scripts in this order:
 **package_environment.R** → **pbmc4kdec.R** → **FigureS1.R** → **Figure2.R** → **Figure3.R** → **Figure4.R** → **Figure5.R** → **Figure6.R** → **FigureS2.R** → **FigureS3.R**